A Physical and Mathematical Framework for the Semantic Theory of Evolution: Evolutionary Pressures on Communication Codes

-Since ET generalizes IT to multiple sources of partially overlapping sets, Shannon's information entropy requires some adaptation.
+Because of the above features~(1) and~(2), Shannon's information entropy requires some adaptation.
 The quest for a suitable entropy function is a subject of debates that did not yet reach a universally accepted conclusion \cite{klir-06} \cite{abellan-17CSF} \cite{moralgarcia-abellan-21IJIS} \cite{dezert-tchamova-22IS} \cite{jirousek-kratochvil-shenoy-22IJAR}, but the following recent proposal \cite{ramisetty-jabez-subhrakanta-23IS} is indicative of the sort of functionals that are being scrutinized: